 As a bonus, you can visit one establishment with a jukebox that plays the score from the game.
 I always found these sort of things a novelty, but you can think what you like when I sat there listening to the tracks without continuing my investigation.
 And while we’re observing these subtleties, I even loved the background leather textures of the dialogue.
 Chicken Police is a classy broad.

-Chicken Police has all the hallmarks of a quality film noir, only it's not a paint-by-numbers affair, but an intriguing, seductive narrative that delves into the seedy world of anthropomorphic crime.
+Chicken Police has all the hallmarks of a quality film noir, only it’s not a paint-by-numbers affair, but an intriguing, seductive narrative into the seedy world of anthropomorphic crime.
 More Marlowe than Manilow.